jusocial/sdk/README.md

     profile: PublicKey;
     /** Profile authority */
     authority: PublicKey;
-    /** Subspace in which Publication being published */
+    /** Whether or not the Publication is containinf encrypted content */
-    subspace: PublicKey | null;
+    isEncrypted: boolean;
      /** Whether or not the Publication is mirroring other existing Publication (e.g. re-post) */
     isMirror: boolean;
     /** Whether or not the Publication is replying to other existing Publication (e.g. comment) */
     isReply: boolean;
-    /** References to existing Publication if there is a mirror or reply (optional) */
-    targetPublication: PublicKey | null;
     /** Publication main content type */
     contentType: ContentType;
     /** Publication tag */
     tag: string | null;
+    /** Helps seach publication for feeds or notifications */
+    searchable3Day: BN;
+    /** Helps seach publication for feeds or notifications */
+    searchableDay: Bn;
+    /** References to existing Publication if there is a mirror or reply (PublicKey.default in case not passed) */
+    targetPublication: PublicKey;
+    /** Subspace in which Publication being published */
+    subspace: PublicKey | null;
     /** Publication UUID */
     uuid: string;
     /** Publication external metadata URI */
     metadataUri: string | null;

     /** External Processors */
     /** Publication specified (individual) external collecting processor */
     collectingProcessor: PublicKey | null;
     /** Publication specified (individual) external referencing processor */